KittyGiraudel/site/_posts/2013-08-23-scroll-overflow-menu.md

 > The following is a guest post by Hugo Darby-Brown, a talented front-end developer.
 I’m very glad to have him writing here today about a menu concept he came up with!

-Before I start off I'd like to say that this is more of **a proof of concept**, than a method that I'd recommend using on your next project.
+Before I start off I’d like to say that this is more of **a proof of concept**, than a method that I’d recommend using on your next project.
 This menu uses the WebKit-specific CSS declaration `overflow-scrolling: touch` so support is a little flakey on older devices, but there are a few polyfills, which I will cover later (should you feel the urge to use this menu).

 ## Setting Out

 I wanted to create a horizontal scrolling navigation, similar to that of the iOS taskbar.
-Lots of responsive menu's take the approach of displaying list items vertically on small screens, but I wanted to play with the idea of having menu items off the screen and swiping to reveal them.
+Lots of responsive menu’s take the approach of displaying list items vertically on small screens, but I wanted to play with the idea of having menu items off the screen and swiping to reveal them.

 ## The Basic Effect

-I wanted the HTML markup to be as clean as possible, this I guess it's pretty self explanatory.
+I wanted the HTML markup to be as clean as possible, this I guess it’s pretty self explanatory.

 ```html
 <header>